 Also, your headline should be clear and outcome driven.
 Here’s the first thing people see when they click on our bio link.

 Our headline immediately tells our audience what we’re offering and exactly what they can expect.
-In our case, it’s a free eBook on how to dominate Instagram.

 In order to achieve the ROI that we do, we make sure that we’re offering something truly valuable.
 Something that we know our audience would love.
 A complete no-brainer.